-To be sure you’re choosing the best personal trainer course, you need to do your research.
-We’ve put together this short guide to help you understand personal training qualifications, jobs and career opportunities.
+Becoming a personal trainer can provide you with a satisfying and rewarding career.
+But first, you’ll want to be sure you’re choosing the best course & qualification for you.
+We’ve therefore put together this short guide to help you understand personal training qualifications, jobs and career opportunities.

-The State of the UK Fitness Industry Report 2016 states there are over 9 million people in the UK who are members of the 6500 fitness clubs and leisure centres; that’s 1 in 7 adults.
+The State of the UK Fitness Industry Report 2019 states there are over 10.4 million people in the UK who are members of the 7300 fitness clubs and leisure centres; that’s a 15% penetration rate, the highest ever recorded.
 According to Ibis World the personal training market is worth £626M and growing.
-It’s certainly a good time to become a personal trainer.
+In addition, a report by Allied Market Research in August 2020 projects the online fitness market to increase globally to US$59.23 Billion by 2027.
+While the COVID-19 pandemic has resulted in a downturn in the traditional health club market, there is still a growing market for fitness professionals outside of the tradition gym environment.
+There is still no better time to become a personal trainer.

 What to consider when thinking about becoming a personal trainer: